stanley-gu/standardsCh/chapter.md

 #### Systems Biology Ontology (SBO)

+SBO (<http://www.ebi.ac.uk/sbo/>) is one member of the OBO family of ontologies.
-One of the goals of the Systems Biology Ontology (SBO, http://www.ebi.ac.uk/sbo/ webcite) is to facilitate the immediate identification of the relation between a model component and the model structure.
+One of the goals of SBO, is to facilitate the immediate identification of the relation between a systems biology model component and the model structure.
 SBO is currently made up of four different vocabularies.
 Within a vocabulary, the terms are related by "is a" inheritances, which represent sub-classing.

 1. A classification of rate laws.
 This CV is a taxonomy of kinetic rate equations.
 Examples of terms in this CV are "mass action kinetic", "Henri-Michaelis-Menten kinetics", "Hill function" etc. Note that although taking the same mathematical form, the rate-laws "Henri-Michaelis-Menten", "Van Slyke" and "Briggs-Haldane", being based on different assumptions, will be represented by different terms.
 This will help a user to choose the adequate conversion to elementary steps if needed.